ElektraInitiative/libelektra/doc/help/elektra-metadata.md

 =================================

-**metadata** is data about data.
+**Metadata** is data about data.
 In earlier versions of Elektra, there has been a limited number of metadata entries suited for `filesys`.
 For `filesys` this was efficient, but it was of limited use for every other backend.
 This situation has now changed fundamentally by introducing arbitrary metadata.